sapply(1:5, sqrt)

 #> alice bob

 If you use a function twice, name it.
-Anonymous functions are for one-off operations inside sapply, lapply, and similar.
-If you find yourself copying and pasting the same \(x) ... expression, that’s a sign it deserves a name.
+Anonymous functions belong inside sapply, lapply, and similar one-off contexts.
+The moment you catch yourself copying the same \(x) ... expression, that function is asking for a name.

 Exercises